SnoopLawg/PyAutoRaid/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Downloade the newest release of PyAutoRaid.
+Download the newest release of DailyQuests.exe.
 It was created with "Windows Task Scheduler" in mind.
-You can click the app manually and it will run through and fight the Clan boss, Collect your rewards like gems and upgrade in the sparring pit, and fight some battles in classic and Tag Team Arena.
-The purpose though is for the app to run on its own, so "Windows Task Scheduler" is pre-built in Windows and can run your downloaded PyAutoRaid.exe file every so often.
+You can click the app manually and it will run through and  Collect your rewards like gems and upgrade in the sparring pit, and fight some battles in classicand campaign.
+The purpose though is for the app to run on its own, so "Windows Task Scheduler" is pre-built in Windows and can run your downloaded DailyQuests.exe file every so often if you please.

 ### Prerequisites